EoghanDelaney/pands-project/README.md

     plt.show()
 ```

 The above graphs give us a visual depiction of what is shown in Table 1 & 2 and ***describe()*** images in section 2.2.
 We can focus on graph number one, Petal Length the *Setosa*, according to the describe function has a mean petal length of 1.434cm with a standard deviation of 0.174cm.
 The max and min are 1.9cm & 1cm respectively and this is clearly shown on the graph, as the range is between one and two.
-Using graph four Sepal width as the second example we can concentrate on the graph initaly - looking at Versicolor in orange, we see the range between 2cm and 3.5cm however the group is weighted more towards 3cm.
+Using graph four Sepal width as the second example we can concentrate on the graph initially - looking at Versicolor in orange, we see the range between 2cm and 3.5cm however the group is weighted more towards 3cm.
 We can now look at Table 1 & 2, these values appear to be in line with the graph.
-The mean of the Versicolor is 2.77cm with a standard deviation of 0.314cm and this is in line with what we can see viualy on the graph.
+The mean of the Versicolor is 2.77cm with a standard deviation of 0.314cm and this is in line with what we can see visually on the graph.

 We have viewed a number of examples to verify that the graph will represent what is shown in Section 2.2.
 This however can only illustrate a limited insights into the data.
 These are dimensions in isolation.
 The following Scatter Plots Matrix will plot all elements against one another, for example Sepal length Vs itself, Sepal length Vs Sepal Width, Sepal Length Vs Petal Width and Sepal Length Vs Petal Length.
 All possible combinations of plots will also be included in the matrix.
 However there will be a number of redundant plots - the inverses of an another.
 All plots will identify all species of Iris in different colours.